hpc-unibe-ch/ubelix-userguide/docs/runjobs/index.md

 - light pre- and postprocessing (a few cores / a few GB of memory)

-All compute heavy tasks must be submitted through the job scheduler such that they are run on the compute nodes in [LUMI-G][lumi-g]/[LUMI-C][lumi-c]/[LUMI-D][lumi-d].
+All compute heavy tasks must be submitted through the job scheduler such that they are run on the compute nodes.

-The job scheduler used on LUMI is Slurm.
-To get started using Slurm on LUMI, read the [Slurm quickstart guide][slurm-quickstart].

 !!! warning

     All tasks not adhering to the above fair use rules for the login nodes will be terminated without warning.

+Before you can run jobs on UBELIX you will need to

+- install your software stack
+- understand the type of job your trying to run and find suitable partition
+- decide where to put your data and get your data there
+- create a job script to launch your job
+- submit the job

-Also, you may want to familiarize yourself with the LUMI environment:
+If you're a new user please familiarize yourself with the UBELIX environment:

+- Read the [Slurm quickstart guide][slurm-quickstart] to get started submitting jobs through the UBELIX job scheduler.
-- Read the [module environment][module-environment] page to learn more about how to use the module system on LUMI to find already installed software and to manage your own software installations.
+- Read the [module environment][module-environment] page to learn how to use the module system on UBELIX to find already installed software and to manage your own software installations.
-- Read the [software stacks][software-stacks] page to learn more about the software is already centrally installed on LUMI.
+- Read the [software] pages to learn TODO!
 - Read the [data storage options][data-storage-options] page to learn more about where to store your data.
-- Read the [billing policy][billing-policy] page to learn more about how you are billed for your use of LUMI.